-My hybrid Synthesizeranalog modules and CV and DSP from the Computer (Max/MSP)
+My hybrid SynthesizerAnalog Modules and CV / DSP via Computer (Max/MSP)

 I enjoy the possibilities that digital music electronics offers.
 Max and M.A.R.S. have already completely eliminated any escapements.
 In the digital world, however, I lacked a kind of sensory factor.
 Quite different, whether I use a digital or analog filter.
 The analog filter always shows an individual characteristic.

 With the appearance of the Expert Sleepers modules (Audio-to-CV and CV-to-Audio), it was clear to me to start an experiment and connect Max/MSP and the Synthesizer.

 Since the chosen modular synthesizer format (e.g. Eurorack, MOTM, MU or Buchla) is irrelevant and rather a question of the personal taste, I write mainly about the aspects in Max/MSP.
 The Expert Sleepers modules are only available in Eurorack format - but this is also irrelevant, because (almost) all formats have 10Vpp CV.
 An audio interface is required for the connection between Synth and Computer.
 Here is an overview of my instrument.

 The instrument is designed for 4 channels to work with an audio interface.
 The 8 analog inputs are for 4-6 channels from Buchla and 2-4 microphones.
 4 outputs are available for the speakers - the remaining 4 outs may run e.g. into the Buchla, which itself also has a microphone input.
 The CVs are transmitted digitally (SPDIF).

 Although the computer is "active" (software), however, I do not want to "serve" (operate) it and it should rather be on the side.
 For Control I use iPads and a Seaboard RISE.